zxx123-plt/LG-LDM/README.md

 ```
 ## Acknowledgments

 We sincerely thank Tinysqua for his work (https://github.com/Tinysqua/LPUWF-LDM) as well as for organizing the PyTorch implementations of UWAFA-GAN, UWAT-GAN, and VTGAN.
-The present project builds upon these contributions, and our goal is to develop a publicly available dataset to help advance progress in this field.
+The present project builds upon these contributions, and our goal is to organize publicly available dataset to help advance progress in this field.